bitnami/charts/bitnami/fluentd/README.md

 ## Parameters

-The following tables lists the configurable parameters of the kibana chart and their default values.
+The following tables lists the configurable parameters of the fluentd chart and their default values.

 | Parameter                                       | Description                                                                                                    | Default                                                                                                 |
 |-------------------------------------------------|----------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|